gosoccerboy5/gosoccerboy5/README.md

 ### Hello, I'm gosoccerboy5 👋

 I don't use Github all that often.
-But, please do check out my pinned repositories. 😃
+But, please do check out my pinned repositories (they're very epic 😎).

 If you want to contact me somewhere else, I'm gosoccerboy5 on Scratch, Replit, and Reddit.
-If you want my Discord (where I am most active): `gosoccerboy5#6585`
+If you want my Discord (where I am most active): `gosoccerboy5#6585`.

 Have a good day 😃